brmcdoug/sonic/config-numbered/README.md

 sudo sysctl -p
 ```
 4. configure frr
-5. cleanout stuff that frr puts in there by default:
+5. cleanout stuff that frr puts in there by default (hopefully this step won't be required much longer, see Bug note below):
 ```
 no ip prefix-list PL_LoopbackV4 seq 5 permit 10.1.0.1/32
 no route-map RM_SET_SRC6 permit 10